Usearus/foli-2023/README.md

 - Add focus state to all sheets using React-Quill
 - add default content hight rich text editor to add sheet modal
 - add warning before deleting a job
-- Add general error banner with 3 second timeout and statement arguement
 - Make delete Sheet appear only on hover
 - Add rename Sheet
 - Stop sheets reappearing after edit (May need to add a state in Airtable for this)